-Essential Health, Enhanced Drug and Guaranteed Issue
+Complete Health, Enhanced Drug and Guaranteed Acceptance

 Patrick has been covered under his employer-sponsored plan but is now planning for his retirement.
 He’s kept himself in good health but wants to make sure his wife—who struggles with COPD—has the protection she needs.

 For himself, Patrick chooses an Complete Health plan with Essential Health with Enhanced Drug coverage.
 To avoid having to answer medical questions about her pre-existing condition, Patrick’s wife chooses our Guaranteed Acceptance plan.
 Coverage under this plan includes expenses related to her pre-existing conditions.

 Essential Health, Essential Dental and Essential Drugs

 Simon's a pretty healthy guy and wants to take advantage of his current health to secure the best plan he can get within his existing budget.
 He chooses an Complete Health plan with Essential Health module, Essential Dental and Essential Drugs.